igedemahayana/igedemahayana/README.md

-# 👋 👋 Hi everyone!
-I'm Mahayana, a Public Speaker passionate <br>
-# about Software Engineering and technology.
+# 👋 Hi everyone!
+I'm Mahayana, a Public Speaker passionate about Software Engineering and technology.

 <!--
 **igedemahayana/igedemahayana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.